 I used to be one of those nerds who built his own computer and ran Linux servers from the basement.
-Sometime ago I realized I was spending more time “fixing” and tweaking the systems than I did using them.
+Some time ago I realized I was spending more time “fixing” and tweaking the systems than I did use them.
 I had a Linux server for email and web.
 I had a BSD UNIX network attached storage server.
 I had another one for my firewall.
 I had a Windows domain controller.
-Shit, I had a whole damn data center in my basement.
+Shit, I had a whole damn data centre in my basement.

 The Mac mini was my first love but the MacBook soon replaced it and then the iMac.
 The Mac mini can not run Snow Leopard so I may soon replace it.
 It sits disconnected under my TV where it served as a poor man’s Apple TV for a few years.
 That role is now served by my MacBook which sits atop our TiVo.
 The MacBook battery has been replaced twice and I’m no longer willing to spend any money on it.
 It’s connected via DVI-HDMI to my HDTV.
 I’m running the Plex Media server which I control from an app on my iPhone 4.
 I’ve spent the last few years ripping our DVDs — via Handbrake — to an external hard drive.
 The kids have a lot of content they can view.

 I’ve been bitten by the photo bug.
 I bought a Nikon D40 in 2006 and added the Nikkor AF-S 35mm f/1.8 DX lens a few years later.
 Once my iPhoto library grew to over 10,000 photos things started to slow down considerably so last year I bit the bullet — I feel like I was shot — and bought Adobe Photoshop Lightroom 3.
-It easily manages the 30,000+ photos in my catalog, has wide support for add-on and plugins, and allows me much more granular control of the post processing elements of digital photography.
+It easily manages the 30,000+ photos in my catalogue, has wide support for add-on and plugins and allows me much more granular control of the post-processing elements of digital photography.

 I’m an app junkie so I’ve got apps for nearly everything and the Mac App Store has just made things worse.
 I’ve got an app, FBContacts, for syncing my Facebook contacts to my AddressBook.
 I use the Sparrow mail app to manage my Gmail inbox.
 Flexibit’s Fantastical app makes it easy to add calendar entries to Google Calendar. iCal is my front end to Google Calendar.